AdobeDocs/analytics.en/help/analyze/mobile-app/create-scorecard.md

 1. In the **[!UICONTROL Share mobile scorecard]** form, complete the fields by:

-    * Providing the name of the Scorecard
+    * Providing the name of the scorecard
-    * Providing a description of the Scorecard
+    * Providing a description of the scorecard
     * Adding relevant tags
-    * Specifying the recipients for the Scorecard
+    * Specifying the recipients for the scorecard

 1. Click **[!UICONTROL Share]**.